 Radio Program Manager and Music Director Brad Cresswell is the host of Afternoon Classics (weekdays between 1:00 p.m. and 4:00 p.m.), and Live from FM 91, heard at 10:00 a.m. on the first Friday of each month.
 Brad produces and hosts our local performing arts showcase WGTE in Concert, which airs at 8:00 p.m. on Thursdays.
 He's also the creator, producer and host of New Music from Bowling Green, a one hour series distributed nationwide by the WFMT Radio Network.

-An award-winning producer; programmer, and music host, Brad came to WGTE in 2009 from NPR's flagship radio station, WNYC in New York.
-In addition to programming and hosting music shows on WNYC, Brad oversaw the creation of that station's 24/7 classical music service on the Internet and HD Radio, "WNYC2" (now WQXR's popular "Q2" channel).
+An award-winning producer, programmer, and music host, Brad came to WGTE in 2009 from NPR's flagship radio station, WNYC in New York.
+In addition to programming and hosting music shows on WNYC, Brad oversaw the creation of that station's 24/7 classical music service on the Internet and HD Radio, "WNYC2" (precursor to WQXR's popular "Q2" channel).

 He's also ventured into composition, with performances of his work reaching venues throughout the United States — including New York's Weill Recital Hall, where his music was characterized as "striking" by chief classical music critic Anthony Tommasini in The New York Times.

 In 2004, Brad wrote the music and designed the sound for a multimedia updating of Dante's Inferno, entitled Hell, which opened New York City's famed Rubin Museum of Art.
 The piece was subsequently revived for a series of performances at New York University's home for Italian studies, Casa Italiana Zerilli-Marimò.